xnd-project/libgumath/doc/index.rst

 gumath
 ======

-Gumath is a package for extensible computational kernels that target xnd containers.
+Gumath is a package for extensible dispatch of computational kernels that target xnd containers.
 Kernels can be added at runtime, which allows the use of JIT compilers.

 Libgumath